 Faculty Committee Review and Resolution

-The committee that reviews the grade appeal may be a standing appeal committee comprised of faculty.
-If no such committee exists, the department chair appoints an ad hoc grade appeal committee of three faculty members: one selected by the student, one selected by the instructor, and one selected by the chair with agreement of the other two committee members.
+The committee that reviews the grade appeal may be a standing appeal committee comprised of and elected by faculty.
+If no such committee exists, an ad hoc grade appeal committee of three faculty members shall be constructed as follows: one is appointed by the student, one appointed by the instructor.
+The two appointees then agree upon and appoint a third committee member who chairs the committee.
 Committee members may include any person holding a faculty appointment in the department, college or university.
-The chair's appointee will chair the faculty committee.
+The department chair is responsible for distributing this policy to the committee members.

-The committee requests a written statement from the instructor for review along with the student's appeal.
+The committee requests a written statement from the student and determines whether the appeal meets criteria (a) and/or (b).
+The committee shall reject ineligible appeals.
+If the appeal is admitted, then the committee notifies the chair and asks the instructor for a written response.
 The committee may request additional information and will meet with the student, the instructor, and/or others, as it sees fit.

-The committee issues one of the following recommendations to the instructor:
+After reviewing the instructor’s response, the committee issues one of the following recommendations to the instructor:

-The grade should remain unchanged, as it was assigned in an equitable and valid manner.
+The grade should remain unchanged, as it was not assigned in an inequitable manner or by error.

 The grade should be changed.
 In this case, the committee must provide a written explanation of this finding to the instructor.

-If a grade change is recommended to the instructor, one of the following may occur

-The committee requests that the instructor change the grade, in response to the written explanation to the instructor, and the instructor agrees to change the grade.
+If the committee recommends a grade change, and the instructor agrees, the instructor must initiate the grade change process.
+I

-The committee requests that the instructor change the grade, in response to the written explanation to the instructor, and the instructor disagrees with the committee.
-In such cases, the instructor should provide a written explanation of their disagreement to the committee.
+If the committee recommends a grade change and the instructor disagrees, the instructor must provide a written explanation of their disagreement to the committee.

-The committee may then concur with the instructor’s assessment and allow the grade to stand unchanged.

-However, if the committee upholds its conclusion that the grade should be changed, it may recommend an administrative change of grade to the department chair.
+The committee makes a final decision, taking into consideration the instructor’s response.
+If the committee concurs with the instructor’s assessment the grade must remain unchanged.
+However, if the committee upholds its previous recommendation that the grade should be changed, the committee should communicate this to the chair in writing and the chair must initiate the grade change.

 Upon the conclusion of the exchange with the instructor regarding its recommendations, contained in steps C-ii and C-iii, above, the committee submits its final recommendation in writing to the department chair.

-The department chair notifies both student and instructor of the final resolution to change or not change the grade.
-The resolution must be described in writing, signed by the department chair, acknowledged as received by student and instructor, and filed in the student's record in the department.
-The department chair changes the grade, as appropriate.
+The department chair notifies both student and instructor of the final resolution to change or not change the grade as the committee has recommended.
+The resolution must be described in writing by the department chair and acknowledged as received by the student and instructor.
+Only if the committee recommends a grade change, then the department chair changes the grade, as recommended by the committee, otherwise the grade shall stand as issued.
 The grade appeal ends at this level and, except under extraordinary circumstances (e.g., the closure of the university due to weather, students’ hospitalization, administrative mandate), shall be completed within 35 calendar days of the chair’s receipt of the written appeal.
 The only further basis for appeal is on procedural grounds.

 Dean’s Procedural Review